 Diagnostic Medical Sonography Associate Degree Program

-The Diagnostic Medical Sonography program prepares students to perform general sonography on the abdomen, pregnant and non-pregnant pelvis, fetal structures and fetal measurements, superficial structures and segments of the vascular system.
+One of the best ways to gain employment as a Diagnostic Medical Sonographer is through a degree program.
+At Rockford Career College, the Diagnostic Medical Sonography Associate program prepares students to perform general sonography on the abdomen, pregnant and non-pregnant pelvis, fetal structures and fetal measurements, superficial structures and segments of the vascular system.

 Upon successful completion of the program you could acquire the RDMS (Registered Diagnostic Medical Sonographer) credential in Abdomen and Obstetrics by passing the American Registry for Diagnostic Medical Sonography (ARDMS) exam, or the RT (S) (Registered Technologist—Sonography) in Abdomen and Obstetrics by passing the American Registry of Radiologic Technologist (ARRT) exam.
 These credentials could open additional doors to employment.